Religion in Indonesia: Catholicism

 Catholicism arrived in the archipelago during the Portuguese arrival with spice-trading over the 14th and 15th century.
 Many Portuguese had the goal of spreading Catholicism, starting with the Maluku Islands in 1534.
 Between 1546 and 1547, the pioneer Christian missionary, Saint Francis Xavier, visited the islands and baptised several thousand locals.
-During the VOC era, the number of Roman Catholicism practitioners fell significantly, due to the VOC's policy of banning the religion.
+During the VOC era, the number of Catholics fell significantly, due to the VOC's policy of banning the religion.
 The hostility of the Dutch toward Catholicism is due to its history where the Protestant Dutch gained their independence after the Eighty Years War against Catholic Spain's rule.
 The most significant result was on the island of Flores and East Timor where the VOC concentrated.
-Moreover, Roman Catholic priests were sent to prisons or punished and replaced by Protestant clergy from the Netherlands.
-One Roman Catholic priest was executed for celebrating Mass in prison during Jan Pieterszoon Coen's tenure as Governors of the Dutch East Indies.
+Moreover, Catholic priests were sent to prisons or punished and replaced by Protestant clergy from the Netherlands.
+One Catholic priest was executed for celebrating Mass in prison during Jan Pieterszoon Coen's tenure as Governors of the Dutch East Indies.
 After the VOC collapsed and with the legalisation of Catholicism in the Netherlands starting around 1800, Dutch Catholic clergy predominated until after Indonesia's independence.
 In present-day Flores, the royal house of Larantuka formed the only native Catholic kingdom in Southeast Asia around the 16th century, with the first king named Lorenzo.

-Other than Flores, Central Java also have significant numbers of Catholics.
+Other than Flores, Central Java also has significant numbers of Catholics.
 Catholicism started to spread in Central Java when Frans van Lith, a priest from the Netherlands came to Muntilan in 1896.
 Initially, his effort did not produce a satisfying result until 1904 when four Javanese chiefs from Kalibawang region asked him to give them education in the religion.
-On 15 December 1904, a group of 178 Javanese were baptised at Semagung, Muntilan, district Magelang, Central Java, near the border of Yogyakarta.
+On 15 December 1904, a group of 178 Javanese were baptised at Semagung, Muntilan, district Magelang, Central Java, near the border of the Special Region of Yogyakarta.